Port

 Notes:

 Wear comfortable walking shoes.
-Please note that a diesel locomotive may be used if required by the conditions of the day.
+A diesel locomotive may be substituted if required by the conditions of the day.